Do You Know About These Auto Insurance Discounts?

 Do You Know About These Auto Insurance Discounts photo

-As of May 2022, the US Department of Transportation Federal Highway Administration reported that Americans were driving an average of 13,476 miles annually.
-The need for insurance grows with each passing year.
-And it’s not getting any cheaper.
+Americans drive an average of 13,500 miles annually, so there’s a definite need for auto insurance and it’s not cheap.
 One obvious way to keep costs low is to price shop.
 Seek out quotes from various insurance providers and choose the one that best fits your budget.

 According to State Farm agent Paul Cashman, a 30-year veteran of the industry, general quotes are typically based on the driver’s age, zip code, type of car, and driving record.
-However, purchasing insurance based on these factors alone without considering the various discounts each insurer offers means you could be leaving money on the table.
+However, purchasing insurance based on these factors alone without considering the various discounts each insurer offers could mean you are leaving money on the table.

 Multiple Lines